-Sleep has become a public health crisis, with world health organisations increasingly investigating its effect on psychological well-being.
+Sleep has become a public health crisis, with world health organizations increasingly investigating its effect on psychological well-being.
 The journey towards health needs to divert from the focus on quick-fix diets and weekly boot camps to the core ingredient of your day – and it’s not too difficult!
 Treating an anxiety disorder in itself can be a long process that can stem from multiple personal experiences; however, resolving the issue of sleep is essential for any progress at all.
 Here are a few ideas on how to regulate sleep and fall asleep faster.

 Eat Well & Stay Active